Skip to main content

 Among the available Expectations, the UnexpectedRowsExpectation is designed to facilitate the execution of SQL or Spark-SQL queries as the core logic for an Expectation.
 By default, UnexpectedRowsExpectation considers validation successful when no rows are returned by the provided SQL query.

-You customize an UnexpectedRowsExpectation in essentially the same manner as you would define a custom Expectation, by subclassing UnexpectedRowsExpectation and providing customized default attributes and text for Data Docs.
+Like any other Expectation, you can instantiate the UnexpectedRowsExpectation directly.
+You can also customize an UnexpectedRowsExpectation in essentially the same manner as you would define a custom Expectation, by subclassing UnexpectedRowsExpectation and providing customized default attributes and text for Data Docs.
 However, there are some caveats around the UnexpectedRowsExpectation's unexpected_rows_query attribute that deserve further detail.

 Prerequisites